DevMa7e1/OSoFaTraBImISoFaCROLVARP/README.md

 * A copy of the binary EXE version of OSoFaTraBImISoFaCROLVARP (you can get it from Releases)
 * A copy of face_landmarker.task from Google (you can get it [here](https://storage.googleapis.com/mediapipe-models/face_landmarker/face_landmarker/float16/latest/face_landmarker.task))
 * The eight PNG images with the same resolution
-* A copy of OBS installed
+* A copy of OBS installed and fully configured
 #### Hardware:
 * Computer
 * Webcam (If you don't have one, you can connect your phone and use it as a camera using something like DroidCam)